NEPALESE HIMALAYA

 Project Duration: 2020 – 2025

 The research funded by this award will build on a prior NSF RAPID grant and analysis of extensive quantitative and qualitative data collected at about 9 months, 1.5 years, and 2.5 years after a natural disaster.
-It will collect data and solicit feedback in years five to seven following the event using an integrated human-natural systems approach, longitudinal design, multiple sites, mixed quantitative and qualitative methods, and outreach to diverse stakeholders.
+It collected data and solicited feedback in years 6.5 to 10 following the event using an integrated human-natural systems approach, longitudinal design, multiple sites, mixed quantitative and qualitative methods, and outreach to diverse stakeholders.
 The research combines the broader theorization of interdisciplinary, quantitative modeling in the resilience and regime shift research with the textured qualitative approaches and critical perspectives of the anthropology and social science of disaster.
 The results will highlight the potential pitfalls of “one size fits all” relief and reconstruction interventions that overlook cultural and spatial diversity.

 The findings will also move beyond more-common metaphorical explanations of resilience and transformation to illustrate empirical relationships between variables and household changes.

-The research will be conducted in Nepal where there was a devastating series of earthquakes in the spring of 2015.
-This case study addresses two overarching research questions: (1) what factors contribute to the resilience of rural mountain households to natural hazards during the recovery phase? and (2) at what point do households maintain their condition or undergo transformation to an alternative state after natural disasters?
-The study examines critical recovery indicators and five household domains of adaptive capacity developed through long-term ethnographic research, pilot studies, and literature: accessibility and hazard exposure, institutional context and power, livelihood diversity, connectivity, and social memory.
-These domains will be explored inductively, along with household demographics, settlement demographics, and recovery indicators, through a series of information-sharing meetings, household surveys, in-depth interviews, and focus groups in years five to seven after the earthquakes.
+The research has already been conducted in Nepal where there was a devastating series of earthquakes in the spring of 2015.
+This case study addressed two overarching research questions: (1) what factors contribute to the resilience of rural mountain households to natural hazards during the recovery phase? and (2) at what point do households maintain their condition or undergo transformation to an alternative state after natural disasters?
+The study examined critical recovery indicators, hazard exposure, and four household domains of adaptive capacity developed through long-term ethnographic research, pilot studies, and literature: accessibility and hazard exposure, institutional context and power, livelihood diversity, connectivity, and social memory.
+These domains were explored inductively, along with household demographics, settlement demographics, and recovery indicators, through a series of information-sharing meetings, household surveys, in-depth interviews, and research return workshops in years 6.5, 7.5, and 9 after the earthquakes and its cascading effects such as landslides.

 Project Duration: 2015-2018

-This project funded by an U.S. National Science Foundation RAPID grant is led by Dr. Jeremy Spoon in Nepal where there was a devastating series of earthquakes in the spring of 2015.
+This project funded by an U.S. National Science Foundation RAPID grant was led by Dr. Jeremy Spoon in Nepal where there was a devastating series of earthquakes in the spring of 2015.
 Earthquake recovery and reconstruction comprise a multi-staged process that occurs over weeks, months, and years.
-Spoon and his research team are in the process of conducting ethnographic and survey research using a retrospective survey of pre-earthquake states, at two short time intervals (about 10 weeks each) to track the impacts and recovery trajectory.
+Spoon and his research team conducted ethnographic and survey research using a household survey at nine months and 1.5 years after the earthquakes to track the impacts and recovery trajectory.
+Results were also returned at 2.5 years to validate results, contextualize and enhance interpretations, and co-produce lessons learned and recommendations.
 The project enrolled 400 households in four communities.
-An additional 40 key consultants have been contacted for in-depth interviews.
-The data collection is focusing on three to five key indicator variables that express adaptive capacity and follow them over time to uncover social-ecological transformation in the selected communities.
+An additional 40 key consultants were contacted for in-depth interviews.
+The data collection focused on recovery outcomes, hazard exposure, and four domains of adaptive capacity and follow them over time to uncover the factors that contribute to positive or negative recovery outcomes and how these outcomes drive future integrated social and environmental changes.
 The indicators include: biophysical attributes (characteristics integral to the ecological system structure and processes prior to the disturbance); institutional context (governance of the social-ecological system); connectivity (flows of information, knowledge, resources and linkages between the system and external actors); livelihood diversity (diverse patterns of resource use and heterogeneity of income); and social memory (prior experiences with disturbances).
-The timing of this project allows the researchers to collect information on pre-earthquake states, the emergency response, the restoration of basic essentials, and the start of livelihood reconstruction.
-It will provide a window into transformation processes at the earliest stages, setting a foundation for a longer-term project that follows social and ecological reconstruction in the targeted areas over multiple years.
+The timing of this project allowed the researchers to collect information on pre-earthquake states, the emergency response, the restoration of basic essentials, and the start of livelihood reconstruction.
+It provided a window into short-term processes of change (phases 1 and 2), setting a foundation for a longer-term project that follows social and ecological reconstruction in the targeted areas over multiple years (phase 3).

 Check out related articles here: